ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 #####
 ># ILCD Nomenclature Rules

-#####It is recommended by the FLCAC to use the ILCD nomenclature rules when creating technosphere and process flow names.
+<strong>It is recommended by the FLCAC to use the ILCD nomenclature rules when creating technosphere and process flow names.</strong>

 >
 > All rules paraphrased from the ***International Reference Life Cycle